 Technical and Logistical Support for the U.S. President

-"Today's White House is a supercharged engine made up of superbly capable but quite diverse presidential instruments," wrote a researcher at the University of Virginia [source: Miller Center].
+"Today's White House is a supercharged engine made up of superbly capable but quite diverse presidential instruments," wrote a researcher at the University of Virginia.
 It hasn't always been that way.
 Originally, the president's duties were expected to be limited enough that he or she could carry them out virtually alone.
 Thomas Jefferson had one clerk and a messenger to assist him.
-Until 1857, Congress didn't fund any presidential staffers, the president was expected to pay his or her help.
+Until 1857, Congress didn't fund any presidential staffers; presidents were expected to pay their help.
 Slowly, staff numbers grew until 1939, when the White House staff grew exponentially under President Franklin Roosevelt.
 It was under his administration that the Executive Office of the President (EOP) was created.

-The EOP initially encompassed the Budget Office and the White House Office but has grown as successive presidents have added new offices.
+The EOP initially consisted of the Budget Office and the White House Office, but has grown as successive presidents have added new offices.
 These offices represent the different divisions that are sometimes concerned with powers and initiatives outside of the expressed duties in the Constitution.
 Some of the units include the Office of Science and Technology, the Office of Drug Control Policy and the Office of Faith-based and Community Initiatives.
 When a president creates a new office, it reflects a part of the administration's unique agenda.
-As new presidents come in, they may use or largely ignore the offices created by his or her predecessors, depending on the new administration's agenda.
+As new presidents come in, they may use or largely ignore the offices created by their predecessors, depending on the new administration's agenda.

 There are some offices that are far too vital to be ignored, however.
-The National Security Council, the Council of Economic Advisors and the Office of Management and Budget assist the president in some of the major endeavors he or she will undertake, including military action, addressing economic crises or expanding the U.S. economy, and creating the annual budget for presentation to Congress.
+The National Security Council, the Council of Economic Advisors and the Office of Management and Budget assist the president in some of the major endeavors he or she will undertake, including military action, addressing economic crises, expanding the U.S. economy or creating the annual budget for presentation to Congress.

-Closest to presidential decision-making is the president's personal staff and -- depending on the administration -- the vice president.
-The president's personal staff includes the press secretary, White House counsel, the assistant for congressional liaison and the president's closest adviser, the chief of staff.
+Closest to presidential decision-making is the president's personal staff and — depending on the administration — the vice president.
+The president's personal staff includes the press secretary, White House counsel, assistant for congressional liaison and chief of staff, the president's closest adviser.
 These close advisers and allies of the president help him or her recruit congressional and public support for initiatives, determine the best course of action in response to crises and clarify the legality of potential actions.
 The personal staff works alongside the president in the West Wing of the White House and is the first layer between the president and the rest of the world.

 Since the president cuts a conspicuous figure, the role of the Secret Service can be a vital one.
 The agency was created in 1865 but wasn't officially charged with protecting the president's life until 1907, following the assassination of William McKinley.
 The agency also protects the vice president, presidents-elect, and candidates and nominees for president during the campaign.

 The Secret Service also provides protection for the first family.
-Read about presidential families and their official residence on the next page.
+Read about presidential families and their official residence.

 The First Family and the White House

 Presidents generally take every effort to keep their families out of the limelight afforded by the office, though they're not always successful.
-The American press has always held a fascination with the first family; a president's family directly reflects on his ability to lead and the moral guidance he's expected to give the nation.
+The American press has always held a fascination with the first family; a president's family directly reflects on his or her ability to lead and the moral guidance he or she is expected to give the nation.
 As such, some first ladies have helped to frame their husband's character for the nation.
 Sarah Polk and Lucy Hayes, for example, both banned liquor in the White House in the mid-19th century.

 Some presidential children have found themselves the subject of tabloid fodder.
 Jenna Bush, daughter of President George W. Bush and granddaughter of President George H.W.
 Bush, made headlines when she was arrested for underage possession of alcohol at age 19 in 2001 [source: Roiphe].
-Others have been targeted simply because they're their parents' children.
-President Bill Clinton's 13-year-old daughter Chelsea was famously referred to as a "dog" by conservative talk host Rush Limbaugh in 1993, much to the public's distaste [source: Ivins].
+Others have been targeted simply because of their famous parents.
+President Bill Clinton's 13-year-old daughter, Chelsea, was once referred to as a "dog" by conservative talk host Rush Limbaugh in 1993, much to the public's distaste [source: Evon].
+Donald Trump's youngest child, Barron, is rarely seen in public, perhaps to avoid the sometimes-harsh spotlight [source: Town & Country].

 The first family's official residence, the White House, is located at 1600 Pennsylvania Ave. in Washington, D.C.
 It wasn't until the administration of John Adams that the residence served as the home to the president and his family.
 The building was painted white to cover the scorch marks left after British troops set fire to it in the War of 1812.
 It was first opened to the public by President Thomas Jefferson after his inauguration in 1805.
-The custom continued until President Andrew Jackson's inauguration in 1829, when 20,000 citizens overran the home and had to be lured out with bathtubs filled with whiskey on the front lawn [source: White House].
+This post-inauguration open-house tradition continued, but ran into snags after President Andrew Jackson's inauguration in 1829, when 20,000 citizens overran the home and had to be lured outside with washtubs filled with whiskey and juice set on the front lawn.
+The practice ended in 1885, when assassination attempts raised issues about security [source: History].

-Over the years, some first ladies have renovated the White House during their husband's tenures.
-President Harry Truman's wife Bess completely gutted the residence, and the renovation lasted almost the entire administration, from 1945 to 1953.
+Over the years, some first ladies have renovated the White House during their husband's tenure.
+President Harry Truman's wife, Bess, completely gutted the residence, and the renovation lasted almost the entire administration, from 1945 to 1953.
 President John Kennedy's wife, Jacqueline, famously redecorated the White House and gave a televised tour to the nation in February 1962.
-Three out of four Americans tuned in to watch [source: MBC].
+Forty-five million Americans tuned in to watch [source: Rothman].

 The White House has also served as the setting for several weddings.
-Twenty-three first children or grandchildren have been married in the White House, beginning with President James Monroe's daughter Maria in 1820 and most recently President George H. W. Bush's daughter Dorothy's wedding in 1992.
+Twenty-three first children or grandchildren have been married in the White House, beginning with President James Monroe's daughter, Maria, in 1820.
+The most recent: the 1992 wedding of President George H. W. Bush's daughter, Dorothy.

 Running the free world is a full-time job for any U.S. president, and it requires he or she is able to travel from one corner of the world to another in as fast as possible.
 Enter Air Force One.
 While President Harry Truman ordered the creation of a pilot pool for presidential air transport, it was during the Kennedy administration that the presidency entered the jet age.
 President John Kennedy ordered a Boeing 707 converted into a "flying White House" [source: CNN].
 The call sign for the plane is the famous Air Force One, although this is the designation anytime the president is aboard a plane, not the designation of the specific plane.